The Rudashevski Diary: Life and Loss in the Vilna Ghetto

 Book Talk

-This immersive event features expert panelists including Samuel Kassow (Historian), Mindaugas Kvietkauskas (Co-curator of the YIVO’s Rudashevski exhibition and Dean of the Faculty of Philology at Vilnius University), Jonathan Brent (CEO of YIVO Institute), and Karolina Ziulkoski (Chief Curator of the YIVO Online Museum), the discussion delves into the diary’s historical significance, its journey across languages, and its impact on understanding Jewish resilience during the Holocaust.
+This event features expert panelists, including Professor Samuel Kassow (Historian), Professor Mindaugas Kvietkauskas (Co-curator of the YIVO Rudashevski exhibition and Dean of the Faculty of Philology at Vilnius University), Jonathan Brent (CEO of YIVO), and Karolina Ziulkoski (Chief Curator of the YIVO Online Museum).
+Their discussion delves into the diary’s historical significance, its incredible journey from its miraculous recovery in a Vilna hiding place to its current home at YIVO and its impact on understanding Jewish cultural resilience during the Holocaust.
+At the event you will also receive a curated tour of the new YIVO online exhibition.
+Do not miss this unique opportunity to engage with a pivotal piece of Holocaust history and honor the memory of those who refused to let their spirits be broken.
+Join us in exploring The Rudashevski Diary — a testament to life, loss, and the enduring power of the written word.